Divine1/Spring-Core/core-program1.md

 #### *Please note that this project doesnot contain any implementation of below features, but it just provides you the platform to verify your understanding of the features quickly.*

-i.
-How to setup a stand alone spring core application using Maven?
+* How to setup a stand alone spring core application using Maven?

-ii.
-What are the different types of Dependency Injections and how it works?
+* What are the different types of Dependency Injections and how it works?

-	1. Setter Injection
+	* Setter Injection

-	2. Contructor Injection
+	* Contructor Injection

-	3. Autowire
+	* Autowire

-		a. byName
+		* byName

-		b. byType
+		* byType

-		c.
-Constructor
+		* Constructor

-		d.
-Annotation
+		* Annotation

 iii.How to access property files?